thedylanwalsh/fixedML/tutorial/fixedML tutorial.markdown

 |Conceptually, a tree of nodes.| Rules which select nodes in the XML, and apply a template to generate output.| XML, HTML or text.|

-The relative novelty being presented here is to supply a tree of nodes (in the form of XML parsing events) as the input to the XSLT, without there being any XML (any serialized XML) because we are parsing a text format.
+The relative novelty being presented here is to supply a tree of nodes (in the form of XML parsing events) as the input to the XSLT, without there being any XML (literally any serialized XML) because we are parsing a flat text format.

-##XSLT 3.0 and Streaming
+## XSLT 3.0 and Streaming
 XSLT code can make reference to prior nodes in the document when processing the current node.
 Ergo, XSLT implementations maintain an internal object model of the source data, in memory.
 XSLT 3.0 introduced a streaming feature, where the code can be written in a streaming manner.
 This would remove the need to store a representation of source data in